 The City of Ferguson is launching a public engagement campaign where our citizens will have multiple opportunities in both virtual and in-person formats to share their ideas.
 It is important that we hear your ideas about of how we can best use this funding to meet your needs.
 We hope to hear a diverse and innovative range of ideas that will help us bring our community forward.
 Ferguson City Leadership is looking to maximize the impact of these funds and your input will be instrumental.
 We are aiming to use these funds in an intentional way that is transformative for our community.
 While all ideas won’t be able to be funded with the money we receive, we will retain a record of the remaining ideas and exploring if they can be addressed through other funding methods.

-In these series of meetings City Manager Eric Osterberg will be making a brief presentation on American Rescue Plan Act (ARPA) funding with a special focus on the eligibility rules.
-City Staff will then walk citizens through small group brainstorming sessions before returning to a large group to discuss the ideas.
-This will help develop ideas that we can use funding for.
+City Manager Eric Osterberg held 4 input meetings in December 2021 and January 2022 which included brief presentations on American Rescue Plan Act (ARPA) funding with a special focus on the eligibility rules.
+Citizens then walked through small group brainstorming sessions before returning to a large group to discuss the ideas.
+These ideas helped provide input on what we could use the funding for.